Rhull11/Rhull11-s-neovim-config/README.md

 # Rhull11-s-neovim-config
 My personalized Neovim configuration filled with really cool plugins used primarily for Python development.
-I will add more language functionality in future updates.
+I will add more language support in future updates.

 ## Installation
 In Max OS or Linux, simply copy the **nvim** folder to the **~/.config** folder.